atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 i with conjedbures^ and mot. much; pleased
 I with feeing himin a huniour fb different jiji „ te \ '
-I .from that in which she had reason — she
+I .from that in which she had reason --she
 ! ‘ij ' ‘ ■
-I thought — to expect: him, she Tefigned
+I thought --to expect: him, she Tefigned
 I Jierfelf to resh
 Fii
 •; i..